Rough volatility, path-dependent PDEs and weak rates of convergence: Proofs of Section

 where, to get the bound for the integral, we have exploited the fact that, by Assumption~\ref{assu:phipsi}, monotonicity and an application of Lemma~\ref{lemma:Bounds_XV}, we have

 which corresponds to~$\norm{G(x,\omega)}_{\TT}+\norm{G(x,\omega')}_{\TT}$ in the bound above.
 Once again, the other term follows from the same steps. \\

 Let us move on to the second derivative with representation~\eqref{eq:SingularDerivative}.
-The first term in the representation can be handed in the following way.
+The first term in the representation is handled in the following way.
 Let us notice once more that without loss of generality we restrict our study to the case $\zeta=0$, as the additional terms are studied with similar computations.

-Concerning the second term on the right-hand side, we have already seen that~$ \langle\bm{\Df}_s \phi'(X_T^{\omega'}),\bm{\rho}\rangle$ is bounded in~$L^2$ and, since~$\psi''$ is $C^1$, $\norm{\psi''(s,V_s^{\omega})-\psi''(s,V_s^{\omega'})}_{L^2}\lesssim \norm{G(x,\omega)}_{\TT} \norm{\omega-\omega'}_\TT$.
+Concerning the second term on the right-hand side, we have already seen that~$ \langle\bm{\Df}_s \phi'(X_T^{\omega'}),\bm{\rho}\rangle$ is bounded in~$L^2$ and, since~$\psi''$ is $\Cc^1$, $\norm{\psi''(s,V_s^{\omega})-\psi''(s,V_s^{\omega'})}_{L^2}\lesssim \norm{G(x,\omega)}_{\TT} \norm{\omega-\omega'}_\TT$.
 On the other hand, for the first term, we see from~\eqref{eq:DX} that

 and, focusing on the first term, Cauchy-Schwarz inequality yields